AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/ai-assistant.md

 ---
 # AI Assistant (Beta)

 The **AI Assistant** in Adobe Experience Manager Guides is a powerful, AI-driven tool designed to enhance your productivity through smart help, authoring, and tagging features.
-In **Standard** mode, it brings together two robust AI features — **Authoring** and **Help** — into the Experience Manager Guides interface, enabling you to author content and access information from Experience Manager Guides documentation faster and more efficiently.
-In **Agentic AI** mode, AI Assistant instead offers **Smart Tagging**, letting you ask, through a conversational prompt window, for tag recommendations for your content and apply them across one or more topics.
+In **Standard** mode, it brings together two robust AI features; **Authoring** and **Help** into the Experience Manager Guides interface, enabling you to author content and access information from Experience Manager Guides documentation faster and more efficiently.
+In **Agentic** mode, AI Assistant instead offers **Smart Tagging**, letting you ask, through a conversational prompt window, for tag recommendations for your content and apply them across one or more topics.

 >[!NOTE]
 >